Apply for the Postgraduate Diploma in Theology (PGDipTheol) through the Dunedin campus in 2015Apply Now

 Note: Some variations may be possible.
 For further details consult the University of Otago Calendar or the Head of the Department of Theology and Religion.

 Postgraduate Diploma in Theology (PGDipTheol) in Christian Thought and History

 Postgraduate Diploma in Theology (PGDipTheol) in Pastoral Studies

 Regulations for the Postgraduate Diploma in Theology (PGDipTheol)

-either (i) have been admitted to the degree of Bachelor of Theology majoring in the subject or subjects of study proposed
+- have been admitted to the degree of Bachelor of Theology with an endorsement in the subject or subjects of study proposed, or

 The diploma may be awarded in any one of the subjects listed above, or in any approved combination of the subjects listed above.